 Sedum acre‘s common name, goldmoss, is about as explanative as you can get.
 It is a low-growing groundcover that tumbles gleefully over rocks and other objects in the garden.
 The European native has become popular in North America primarily for its adaptability and ease of care.
 Gardeners know that caring for Sedum acre is a breeze and the sweet little plant has the ability to accent many other types of flora.

-Sedum acre spreads with a moderate rate via rhizomes to a width of up to 24 inches (60 cm.).
+Sedum acre spreads with a moderate rate via rhizomes to a width of up to 24 inches (61 cm.).
 In late spring to early summer, the stems elongate and flowers form.
-The blooms are star shaped, have 5 petals in vibrant yellow and last throughout the summer.
+The blooms are star shaped, have five petals in vibrant yellow, and last throughout the summer.

 There are no special instructions when caring for Sedum acre.
 As with other sedum plants, just watch it take off and enjoy.